Replacing Missing Teeth: Answers From Your Lincoln Dentist Near Me

 Will I have bone loss after removing my teeth?
 Your Lincoln, NE dentist answers…

-What is the best option to replace all of my teeth?
+What is the top option for replacing all of my teeth?
 Your Lincoln, NE dentist answers…

-A hybrid prosthesis is the option that provides the best chewing function and aesthetic appearance for patients.
-Your Lincoln, NE dentist works closely with the surgical team to design a prosthetic that rests on 4-6 dental implants that the oral surgeon places in the bone.
+A hybrid prosthesis is the option that provides the most natural chewing function and aesthetic appearance for patients.
+Your dentist in Lincoln, NE will work closely with the surgical team to design a prosthetic that rests on 4-6 dental implants that the oral surgeon places in the bone.
 This type of tooth replacement is non-removable, giving patients the freedom to eat and chew without a denture slipping out of place.
 When patients choose a hybrid prosthesis, they leave the surgeon’s office with teeth the same day.
 This option preserves bone and lasts for many years with good maintenance.